-As exemplified by our compensation practices in 2014, we have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees, which advances our goals of retaining and attracting talented individuals, paying for performance and managing our compensation costs over time.
+As exemplified by our compensation practices in 2016, we have maintained control on compensation costs and applied a consistent compensation deferral policy for our NEOs and other employees, which advances our goals of retaining and attracting talented individuals, paying for performance and managing our compensation costs over time.

-In addition, we actively seek to use our repurchase program to offset dilution from equity compensation, as exemplified by the number of shares of Class A common stock repurchased and number of shares underlying annual bonus equity awards granted for each of the last three years.
+In addition, we have committed to our stockholders to use our repurchase program to offset dilution from equity compensation, which we proactively do on a regular basis, as exemplified by the number of shares of Class A common stock repurchased and number of shares underlying annual bonus equity awards.
+Our repurchases have also offset the dilutive effect of our investments in new Advisory SMDs and partially offset the dilutive effect of our investment in ISI.